 Merck (MRK) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the pharmaceutical company had lost 12.65% over the past month.
-This has was narrower than the Medical sector's loss of 21.29% and the S&P 500's loss of 28.7% in that time.
+Heading into today, shares of the pharmaceutical company had lost 13.98% over the past month, outpacing the Medical sector's loss of 19.66% and the S&P 500's loss of 24.07% in that time.

-MRK will be looking to display strength as it nears its next earnings release, which is expected to be April 28, 2020.
+Investors will be hoping for strength from MRK as it approaches its next earnings release, which is expected to be April 28, 2020.
 On that day, MRK is projected to report earnings of $1.40 per share, which would represent year-over-year growth of 14.75%.
 Meanwhile, our latest consensus estimate is calling for revenue of $11.97 billion, up 10.69% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for MRK.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MRK is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% lower within the past month.
+MRK is currently a Zacks Rank #3 (Hold).

-Investors should also note that MRK has a PEG ratio of 1.83 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 1.79 based on yesterday's closing prices.
+Investors should also note that MRK has a PEG ratio of 1.76 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 1.59 based on yesterday's closing prices.

 Click to get this free report